eggybricks/poweredup-color-sensor/README.md

 # poweredup-color-sensor
-Code examples for how to use LEGO color sensors to automate LEGO trains with (1) Pybricks and (2) PoweredUp code blocks
+Code examples for how to use a LEGO color sensor to automate a LEGO train
+- with
+  - (1) Pybricks and
+  - (2) PoweredUp code blocks
+- to go back and forth forever